mofux/mail-io/README.md

 **write**(`message`)

 In some situations it is required to send a `message` to the client.
 For example, the `ehlo` commands sends a list of supported features to the client before `accept`ing the request.
 Write does not end the current command handler and you are still required to either `accept`, `reject` or `end` the request before the execution can continue.

+**read**(`callback`)

+Sometimes, you may need additional information from the client (see `auth/core`) that has to be read within the same command handler.
+For this case, use `res.read` and provide a callback function, that will be called back with the data received from the client.

 **set**(`data`)